 All together now: The Samba stars looked a force to reckon with on the opening day

 With his hair long on top and short on the sides, Neymar has already started to transcend the game in Brazil, like David Beckham nearly everywhere else.
 His picture is plastered around the country in underwear and phone ads, to name a few.
 He has also appeared on Brazilian TV, appearing as himself in one of the country's biggest soap operas.
+That's just off the field.
+On it, Neymar has earned himself a massive transfer from local club Santos to Barcelona, where he will be teammates with Lionel Messi next season.

 The match against Japan was likely something Neymar was looking forward to.
 The Japanese have never beaten Brazil in 10 games, earning only two draws - both at the Confederations Cup, first in 2001 and then again in 2005.